Apply for the Doctor of Philosophy (PhD) through the Dunedin campus in 2014Apply Now

 - Holders of Divisional Teaching Assistantships shall be deemed to be full-time candidates, and Assistant Research Fellows may also be so deemed.

-(i) A full-time candidate shall count as 1 Equivalent Full-time Student (EFTS) per annum (also see Note (iv) below).
+(i) A full-time candidate shall count as 1 Equivalent Full-time Student (EFTS) per annum (also see Note (iii) below).

 (ii) A part-time candidate shall count as 0.5 EFTS per annum.